RichardDooling/Entertainment_Law/Dealmaking/Dealmaking.md

 > are able to finish negotiating
 > and drafting a final personal service contract.

-> *Entertainment, Media, and The Law: Text, Cases, and Problems*, (4th Ed.
+> *Entertainment, Media, and The Law: Text, Cases, and Problems*,
+> (4th Ed.
 2011), Paul C. Weiler, Gary C. Meyers.

 When deals fall through,
 a judge or jury comes along
 and asks almost metaphysical questions about what happened:
 Did the parties agree?
-Or did they just agree to make an agreement later?
+Or did they just agree to agree later, some indefinite length of time?
 Did they "agree to agree" only after some uncertain event?
-For example, "Yes, we agree to make this deal, but only if Spielberg directs and Daniel Craig plays the hero."
+For example, "Yes, we agreed to make this deal, but only if Spielberg directs and Daniel Craig plays the hero."
 Is this a deal?
-Or just a dead to make a deal IF---?
+Or just a deal to make a deal IF---?

-The book passages help give us a glimpse into deals in the various industries, but another way to appreciate the boundaries of the often hurry-scurry world of dealmaking is to read the cases memorializing some famous Hollywood and publishing feuds.
+Rarely the dispute ends in litigation.
+If it actually goes to trial,
+the tabloids and trades chronicle the egos, the treachery, and the feuds.
+If somebody appeals,
+the dispute may be writ in the caselaw and memorialized for the ages.

 ## *Mainline v.
 Basinger*